borgbackup/borgbackup.github.io/releases/borg-2.0.rst

     that way, we can safely read header infos without having to also read all the data.
   - vastly different speeds in misc. crc32 implementations do not matter any more. because of this, we can just use python's zlib.crc32 and do not need libdeflate's crc32.
-  - the repo index now also stores "size" (less random I/O for some ops)
+  - the repo index now also stores "csize" (less random I/O for some ops)
   - the repo index now has an API to store and query misc. "flags" (can be used e.g. for bookkeeping of long-running whole-repo operations)